 Palazzo di Montecitorio

 Home to Italy’s Chamber of Deputies, this baroque palazzo was built by Bernini in 1653, expanded by Carlo Fontana in the late 17th...

 This stately art-deco cafe with tables on graceful Piazza di Pietra is well-known for its coffee and Neapolitan cakes.
 For a real taste...

 A boho-chic restaurant–wine bar with a colourful art-filled interior and a prime location on a charming central piazza.
 The menu hits...

 Piazza Colonna information

-Together with Piazza di Montecitorio, this stylish piazza is Rome’s political nerve centre.
+Together with the adjacent Piazza di Montecitorio, this stylish piazza is Rome’s political nerve centre.
 On its northern flank, the 16th-century Palazzo Chigi has been the official residence of Italy’s prime minister since 1961.
 In the centre, the 30m-high Colonna di Marco Aurelio was completed in AD 193 to honour Marcus Aurelius’ military victories.